VNGRD/quartz/content/index.md

 ---
 title: welcome to the greenhouse! 🏡
-created: 2023-12-05
+date: 2023-12-05
 last updated: 2023-12-12
 tags:
   - moc
 ---
 <img style="height: 150px; width: 100%; object-fit: cover; box-shadow: 1px 2px 3px rgba(0,0,0,.5);" src="https://media.discordapp.net/attachments/587845669562220592/1000695070875463730/Tumblr_l_118815257339206.gif">

-> *“Anyone can learn to fight.
-Hardly anyone learns to think.”*
+> *in the garden
+> fall through again
+> the ever changing bloom
+> will change you into something new*
 >
-> Tamsyn Muir, Gideon the Ninth
+> halina heron, “in the garden”

 It feels pretentious calling this vault a “second  brain” when, in reality, it’s more akin to a Five Star™ 5 subject notebook where I just put whatever in it, especially when you compare this vault to other digital gardens online.
 That said, the more I work on this garden, the more I realize the benefits of actively making connections as you learn something new, so this garden is an exercise in such connections as I move forward in my learning journey.